thatonesid/250102094_SiddharthaChVS_Digital/README.md

 ---

-This project was completed as part of the **Electrothon Digital Challenge**, focusing on digital logic design, finite state machines, sequential circuits, and UART communication. :contentReference[oaicite:1]{index=1}
+This project was completed as part of the **Electrothon Digital Challenge**, focusing on digital logic design, finite state machines, sequential circuits, and UART communication.

+NAME:- Siddhartha Ch V S
+ROLL NO:- 250102094